inloco/incognia-api-java/README.md

 IncogniaAPI api = IncogniaAPI.init(
     "your-client-id",
     "your-client-secret",
-    CustomOptions.builder().timeoutMillis(2000L).build()
+    CustomOptions.builder()
+    .timeoutMillis(2000L)
+    .keepAliveSeconds(3000)
+    .maxConnections(5)
+    .build()
 );
 ```

-If no parameter is passed the library will use the default timeout of 10 seconds.
+If no parameter is passed the library will use the default timeout of 10 seconds, 5 minutes of keep alive and 5 max connections.

 After calling `init`, you can get the singleton instance simply calling `IncogniaAPI.instance()`.